tim-puhlfuerss/LLM-Knowledge-Base/README.md

 - OpenAI is part of the C2PA committee and developed a "Detection Classifier" to detect images generated by DALL-E.
 - [News article](https://the-decoder.de/openai-unterstuetzt-c2pa-standard-fuer-ki-bilder-und-veroeffentlicht-klassifikator/) by The Decoder
 - TikTok also became part of it in May 2025 ([news article](https://www.heise.de/news/Tiktok-tritt-CAI-bei-C2PA-Kennzeichnung-fuer-KI-Inhalte-9713446.html) by Heise)

+### AI for Work

+- [Website](https://www.aiforwork.co) that provides LLM prompts for various domains and specific tasks.
+However, it requires an account and is a bit sketchy as it provides no information about the website's administrator.

 ### Cooperation StackOverlow x OpenAI